 Late Night Shows

-For SNL and late night shows, viewers will notice immediate changes as the strike will impact those the most and fastest.
-These shows are based on current events, and without writers it is not possible to produce new shows.
+For SNL and late night shows, viewers noticed immediate changes as the strike impacts these kinds of live shows the most.
+These shows are based on current events, and without writers, it is not possible to produce new shows.
+Several shows such as Jimmy Kimmel Live!, The Tonight Show With Jimmy Fallon, and more had to halt production and only aired re-runs.

 Movies